-- 1. In the Address field, type the URL of the time server or pool of time servers with which you want to synchronize the machine time.
-After the URL is complete, click Test to verify that it points to a valid time source. - 2.
-Activate Quick Initial Sync to speed up the time synchronization by sending more requests at the chronyd daemon start.
+1. In the Address field, type the URL of the time server or pool of time servers with which you want to synchronize the machine time.
+After the URL is complete, click Test to verify that it points to a valid time source.

-- 3. Activate Start Offline to speed up the boot time on systems that start the chronyd daemon automatically and may not have an Internet connection at boot time.
-This option is useful for example for laptops whose network connection is managed by NetworkManager. - 4.
+- 2. Activate Quick Initial Sync to speed up the time synchronization by sending more requests at the chronyd daemon start. - 3.
+Activate Start Offline to speed up the boot time on systems that start the chronyd daemon automatically and may not have an Internet connection at boot time.
+This option is useful, for example, for laptops with network connections managed by NetworkManager. - 4.
 Confirm with OK.

-18.2 Manually Configuring NTP in the Network
+18.2 Manually configuring NTP in the network